salihahzakaria/Leave-Management-With-ASP-NET-Core-MVC/README.md

 - **HTML/CSS:** The standard markup and styling languages used for structuring and styling the user interface.

-- **TailwindCSS (optional):** A utility-first CSS framework used for rapidly building custom user interfaces.
+- **TailwindCSS:** A utility-first CSS framework used for rapidly building custom user interfaces.
 It offers a wide range of pre-designed components and utility classes for styling.

 - **xUnit:** The unit testing framework used for writing and executing unit tests in C# projects. xUnit provides a simple and extensible approach to unit testing, allowing developers to verify the correctness of their code.